metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_output_v1alpha2_manifest.md

 - `syslog_process_id_key` (String) Key name from the original record that contains the Process ID that generated the message.
 - `syslog_sd_key` (String) Key name from the original record that contains the Structured Data (SD) content.
 - `syslog_severity_key` (String) Key from the original record that contains the Syslog severity number.
-- `tls` (Attributes) Syslog output plugin supports TTL/SSL, for more details about the properties available and general configuration, please refer to the TLS/SSL section. (see [below for nested schema](#nestedatt--spec--syslog--tls))
+- `tls` (Attributes) Syslog output plugin supports TTL/SSL, for more details about the properties availableand general configuration, please refer to the TLS/SSL section. (see [below for nested schema](#nestedatt--spec--syslog--tls))

+<a id="nestedatt--spec--syslog--networking"></a>
+### Nested Schema for `spec.syslog.networking`

+Optional:

+- `connect_timeout` (Number) Set maximum time expressed in seconds to wait for a TCP connection to be established, this include the TLS handshake time.
+- `connect_timeout_log_error` (Boolean) On connection timeout, specify if it should log an error.
+When disabled, the timeout is logged as a debug message.
+- `dns_mode` (String) Select the primary DNS connection type (TCP or UDP).
+- `dns_prefer_i_pv4` (Boolean) Prioritize IPv4 DNS results when trying to establish a connection.
+- `dns_resolver` (String) Select the primary DNS resolver type (LEGACY or ASYNC).
+- `keepalive` (String) Enable or disable connection keepalive support.
+Accepts a boolean value: on / off.
+- `keepalive_idle_timeout` (Number) Set maximum time expressed in seconds for an idle keepalive connection.
+- `keepalive_max_recycle` (Number) Set maximum number of times a keepalive connection can be used before it is retired.
+- `max_worker_connections` (Number) Set maximum number of TCP connections that can be established per worker.
+- `source_address` (String) Specify network address to bind for data traffic.

 <a id="nestedatt--spec--syslog--tls"></a>
 ### Nested Schema for `spec.syslog.tls`